Did Schumacher Follow Senna’s Controversial Style?

 Back to the Garage

 Despite the not so great examples from the lives of the racing legends we just saw, nothing takes away from them their genuine application of themselves at the race track.
-Not many drivers out there have won three, four or even seven world titles.
+Not many drivers out there have won seven, four or even three world titles.
 This article should be remembered as an aberration to these drivers’ habits and not a rule.

 In saying so, the rule was to race outright and win.
-And I am sure that’s what all three drivers did!
+And I am sure that’s what all three drivers did most of the time!

 Questions & Answers